rsarwar87/asus_zenbook_um3402y/Sound/README.md

+## disclaimeri
+this patch was originally posted here: https://github.com/thor2002ro/asus_zenbook_ux3402za/ patch for AMD/I2C interfaced chip was posted here: https://gist.github.com/lamperez/862763881c0e1c812392b5574727f6ff?permalink_comment_id=4727352#gistcomment-4727352

 # asus_zenbook_ux3402za

-> You must **disable Secure Boot** from BIOS before attempting this fix.
+> You must **disable Secure Boot** from BIOS and fast boot from windows before attempting this fix.
 Also, Secure Boot must remain disabled afterwards for the sound to continue to work.
+Shutdown from windows, not restart.

 Steps for the sound fix: